Written by Greg Ellifritz

 With more and more police agencies teaching a rapid single officer response to an active shooter call combined with larger numbers of armed citizens with CCW permits, there is the very real chance that another armed responder may be on scene if you decide to engage the killer.
 In a rapidly evolving stressful event like that, it’s very easy for responders to make mistakes.
 It’s no good if you stop the killing only to be shot by another CCW permit holder or a responding police officer who mistakes you for the killer.

 Quite simply, you don’t want to be standing over a bunch of dead bodies with a gun in your hand when the cops show up.

-In the dozens of simulated active shooter scenarios I ran over the weekend, students had the most difficulty dropping or holstering their firearms after neutralizing the killers involved.
-It seemed to me that the gun was a kind of “security blanket” for a stressed-out shooter.
+In the hundreds of simulated active shooter scenarios I’ve run over the past 15 years, students have the most difficulty dropping or holstering their firearms after neutralizing the killers involved.
+It seemed to me that the gun isa kind of “security blanket” for a stressed-out shooter.
 Even when there were no more obvious threats in the scenario, the students were very reluctant to put their guns away.